Redding Rancheria

 The Redding Rancheria is a federally recognized tribe with a reservation in Shasta County, Northern California.
-It is a leader in the development of their people in their traditional homelands.
-The Bureau of Indian Affairs purchased the land that is now considered the Redding Rancheria in 1922, in order to provide Indigenous peoples with a place to camp and live.
+The 31 acre of the Redding Rancheria was purchased in 1922 by the Bureau of Indian Affairs in order to provide Indigenous peoples with a place to camp and live.
 They had been made landless by European-American settlers in the area.
 Three groups of Native Americans in the area organized as a tribe and were recognized in 1979.

 Description

 The Redding Rancheria consists of Wintu, Achomawi (Pit River), and Yana Indians.
-Redding Rancheria was recognized as a tribe following a four-year lawsuit filed by Tillie Hardwick in 1979.
 It is located in the northern Sacramento Valley, near Redding.

 Government

 The Redding Rancheria has a constitution, adopted in 1989, signed by Bob Foreman the First tribal chairman.
 It is governed by seven Councilors and three Alternate Councilors, elected by the membership.
 The current tribal administration is as follows.